twosharprocks/UADEL-CYBER-BOOTCAMP-2022/Class-Activities/12-Web-Development/1-04_HTTP_Requests_Responses.md

    - **Questions:**
       - What status code was returned in this response? `401 Unauthorized`
-      - According to the response body, what kind of method was used to generate this HTTP response? `Unauthenticated user access`
+      - According to the response body, what kind of method was used to generate this HTTP response? `Unauthorized user login`
       - What sort of information was input to generate this HTTP request? `Authorisation cookie through POST`

    - **Analysis:** Based on the information gathered from the status code and response body, what did the attacker try to do?
 Were they successful?
-      `Unsuccessful attempt to access secure site without logging in`
+      `Unsuccessful attempt to access secure site without logging in using a cross-site script cookie`

 3. The following HTTP request and response were also recovered: